 Adults 21 years of age or older can possess up to 2.5 ounces of a combination of marijuana, marijuana concentrate and marijuana products, including no more than 5 grams of marijuana concentrate.

 Maine Medical Cannabis program can be accessed here: https://www.maine.gov/dafs/omp/medical-use/

-MARYLAND Medical only:
+MARYLAND Medical AND recreational!

 3. A chronic or debilitating disease or medical condition that results in the patient being admitted into hospice or receiving palliative care